Articles in the issue:

 JaniTek Cleaning solutions has added valuable expertise to the company with the addition of two new team members, Tyson Allen and Anna Miller.
 The two have been brought on board to provide insight into the industrial and healthcare industries and further develop JaniTek’s growing portfolio in the San Francisco Bay Area and Central Valley.

 Tyson Allen assumed the position of Vice President, Bay Area Division for JaniTek in September 2016.
 Tyson is responsible for overseeing all of the sales and operations throughout the San Francisco Bay Area.
-Tyson resides in Clayton, California with his family, and attended Diablo Valley College before obtaining his Business Degree from University of Phoenix.
+Tyson resides in Clayton, California with his family, and attended Diablo Valley College and University of Phoenix.
 With over 25 successful years as a frontline Operation Manager for a fortune 500 distribution company, Tyson has extensive experience with production/budget, quality control metrics, and safety experience.
 In his previous role, Tyson was also responsible for overseeing all janitorial contractors.

 Anna Miller is now the Vice President, Central Valley Division for JaniTek, and is responsible for overseeing all of JaniTek’s sales and operations throughout the Central Valley.
 A native of Merced, where she lives with her husband of 21 years and her three children, Anna assumed the position in January of 2017.
 Before joining the JaniTek team, Anna worked at Sutter Health where she managed operations for a 423 bed hospital, including the supervision of all cleaning personnel.
 Anna holds extensive cleaning experience and knowledge of healthcare compliant standards, such as the joint commission ( JCAHO), HIPPA, OSHA, and CDC.